 Discrete output proximity sensors are most important for industrial applications.
 They gain importance in such applications where it is necessary to record or count moving objects or work-pieces on machines or conveyors.
-Based on the connection of the final output amplifier transistor of a discrete proximity sensor to the power supply terminals, proximity sensors can be categorized into two types:
+Based on the way of connection of the final output amplifier transistor of a discrete proximity sensor to the power supply terminals, proximity sensors can be categorized into two types:

 - Sinking (NPN) output sensors